-This is a workshop designed to support therapists and counselors, artists and creatives, or anyone who wants to learn to work with their dreams in service of healing, creative or contemplative processes.
+This is an educational/experiential workshop designed to support therapists and counselors, artists and creatives, meditators and those engaged in spiritual practices and anyone who wants to learn to work with their dreams in service of healing, creative or contemplative processes.

-There will be time each session to for a respectful and boundaried exploration about a dream that is either shared by a participant or selected from the readings.
+We will begin each session with a respectful and boundaried exploration of dreams that are either shared by a participant or selected from the available readings.

 Also, remember that this is not a therapy group.
 Examining dreams may shed light on conflict or complexes or challenges which may be better processed in a therapy or counseling process than in a workshop.
 This group is supplemental to other therapeutic, creative, or contemplative processes – and not a replacement for appropriate therapeutic services, professional mentoring or spiritual direction.